 The Austin Transportation Department encourages Austinites and visitors to know how they are going to get home before they leave the house for a night on the town, so they can get home safe.
 From leaving your car downtown to transportation options, here are some resources to help you get home safe.

-Capital Metro’s Night Owl bus routes run from midnight to 3 a.m. with service from the 6th street entertainment district to the City's most popular late night destinations.
-One dollar gets you onboard and $2 will get you 24 hours of unlimited rides.
+Capital Metro’s Night Owl bus routes run from midnight to 3 a.m. with service from the 6th Street entertainment district to the City's most popular late night destinations.
+One dollar gets you on board and $2 will get you 24 hours of unlimited rides.
 UT students ride free with valid school ID and ACC students ride with the Green Pass.

-The E-Bus is a late night service that picks up passengers from UT, west campus, and Riverside areas and provides a safe alternative to driving to and from Austin's entertainment district during weekend evenings (Thursday - Saturday from 8:30 p.m. - 3:00 a.m.).
+The E-Bus is a late night service that picks up passengers from UT, West Campus, and Riverside areas and provides a safe alternative to driving to and from Austin's entertainment district during weekend evenings (Thursday - Saturday from 8:30 p.m. - 3:00 a.m.).
 UT students, faculty, and staff may ride the E-Bus at no charge.
 If you are not a UT student, you may ride the E-Bus by paying a $1 fare.
 It is recommended you purchase a round-trip day pass for $2 upon boarding.

-- View Capital Metro's full schedule and service maps online here.
+- View Capital Metro's full schedule and service maps online.
 Capital Metro also offers a Guaranteed Ride Home Program.
 The program is based on an annual membership, where members can rely on Capital Metro for a guaranteed ride home if they have an emergency that causes the member to miss their bus or train.
 Learn more here: Guaranteed Ride Home Program.

-Designated Driving Services
+Designated Driving Service

 Electric Low Speed Vehicles

 Limos/Charter Services (there are many—click to view full list)

 Park Downtown Overnight